 Help Around the Home

 A home health aide can help your loved one around the home, ensuring that they are safe and comfortable.

 It’s important to remember that an aide’s first duty is to care for your loved one.
 Your aide is not a housekeeper, and the help they can offer around the home is limited to things related to their care.
 A home health aide might tidy the bathroom after bathing or clean the kitchen after cooking a meal, for example.

 What Can I Expect from a Home Health Aide?

-If you’ve never had a home health aide for yourself or a loved one, you may be wondering exactly what you can expect.
+If you’ve never worked with a home health aide, you may wonder what you can expect.
 You may be nervous about bringing someone new into your home and into your loved one’s life.
 But you can trust that the VNS Health team is both highly trained and excited to meet you.